JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 ### **SOLVING THE *SEGMENTATION* QUESTIONS**

-There is only one question in this set, that is: *Can stores be grouped into high-performing, average, and low-performing categories based on sales or customer count?*
+There is only one question in this set, that is: ***Can stores be grouped into high-performing, average, and low-performing categories based on sales or customer count?***

-I've assessed both the grouping on store sales and daily customer count.
-Here are the basic description of both store sales and daily customer count:
+I assessed both the grouping on store sales and daily customer count.
+Here are the basic statistical description of both store sales and daily customer count:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/c0404f97d8c15dfb2c20514c7bd1870b88deff4f/images/Question%205/Segmentation_1.PNG" alt="Segmentation 1" width="800"
 </p>

-I've used this basic description to create two new column to my dataset page.
-The two columns are *Sales Performance Category* and *Customer Count Performance Category*.
-In this two new column I've used an Excel formula *=IFS* to distinguish whatever store category its fall to.
+I've used this basic description to create two new column in my dataset.
+The two columns are ***Sales Performance Category*** and ***Customer Count Performance Category***. n these two new columns, I applied the Excel formula ***=IFS*** to distinguish where store category it will fall to.
 The average category is the median, low-performaning is the stores less than 25th percentile, and high-performing is the stores greater than 75th percentile.

 The exact formula is here.<br>
 This is for the store sales category: